-The manager and his uncle are unhappy with Kurtz.
-He’s too influential with the powers that be.
-They think he's stealing ivory.
+The manager and his uncle are unhappy with Kurtz, because he's too influential with Company heads and they think he's stealing ivory.

 Apparently, Kurtz once came down the river to send the ivory to the Company but then decided to turn back.
 No one knows why.

-The men keep jabbering until the uncle tells the manager not to worry, but instead to trust "this," which we assume involves a gesture to the surroundings since "this" means the scary African wilderness.
+The men keep jabbering until the uncle tells the manager not to worry, but instead to trust "this," which we assume involves a gesture to the surroundings, since "this" means the scary African wilderness.

 Soon afterward, the Eldorado Exploring Expedition leaves.
-Marlow learns later that all their donkeys die.
-This implies that the men died too.
-It also means they were killed by [gesture to surroundings] "this."
+Marlow learns later that all their donkeys died, which implies that the men died too.

-This proves that they haven't all fallen asleep, in case you were still wondering about that.)
-Everyone is entranced by Marlow’s story.
+This proves that they haven't all fallen asleep, in case you were still wondering about that—in fact, they're all super into the story.

-Back to the tale.
-They have cannibals on board.
 Yeah, people who eat one another.
 Except they don't eat one another now, out of respect for their employers.
 Instead they eat rotten hippo meat.

 The journey becomes so trippy that Marlow feels as if he's in a dream.
 Again.
 He's cut off from all understanding of the world around him and feels like he has no memories.

 In fact, he finds himself identifying with the native Africans hiding out in the bush.
 He recognizes a "remote kinship."
 The only reason he doesn't go ashore "for a howl and a dance" is because he's a busy man.

 The fireman has been told that if the water in the boiler ever disappears, the evil spirit inside will take revenge.

-Fifty miles before they arrive at the Inner Station, they run across a pile of firewood and a warning message: "Approach cautiously," which might be translated as "RUN AWAY NOW."
+Fifty miles before arriving at the Inner Station, they run across a pile of firewood and a warning message: "Approach cautiously," which is typical British restraint for "RUN AWAY NOW."

 Marlow wonders why the cannibals, being cannibals and all, haven't tried to eat one of the white pilgrims yet.
 We wonder, too.
 We're also very nervous about this whole situation.

 The cannibals anticipate this and dive for the deck a split second before the arrows fall.

 The cannibal helmsman is the most freaked out.
 He abandons his position steering the boat, grabs a big gun, and shoots into the bush.

 He falls and a pool of blood oozes around Marlow's shoes.
 Marlow, horrified, watches the man die at his feet.

 Marlow blows the steam-whistle to scare off the attackers.
 It works (better than the gun, at least).

 There's also a lot of confusing mention of matters in his story that we haven't gotten to yet—that he will, in fact, get to see Kurtz, that Kurtz is, in fact, little more than a voice, that there's something to do with a girl and the phrase "My Intended."

-It says that white men must approach the native Africans as though the white men are "supernatural beings" so that "we can exert a power for good practically unbounded."
-In other words, he says, make the Africans think of us as gods and they'll do whatever we say.
+It says that white men must approach the native Africans as though the white men are "supernatural beings" so they "can exert a power for good practically unbounded."
+In other words, he says, make the Africans think we're gods and they'll do whatever we say.

-Back to Marlow’s story.
-Marlow throws the helmsman's corpse overboard so that cannibals will not fight over his body.
+Marlow throws the helmsman's corpse overboard so cannibals won't fight over his body.

-Only then do we learn about the man's history.
-The harlequin is a son of a Russian arch-priest who went looking for adventure on the Belgian ships.
+Only then do we learn about the man's history: he's son of a Russian arch-priest who went looking for adventure on the Belgian ships.
 He's been in the interior for two years, which is about three years longer than a normal person can handle.